GC

 • Sandbox volume: treat it as scratch.
 If you cannot reproduce its contents from the workspace and your tools, that is a bug in your setup.

-Can two runtimes share the same API key and workspace?
+Can two runtimes share the same workspace?

 What disk should I put the workspace on?